grafana/integration-sample-apps/README.md

 # integration-sample-apps

-This repository contains various components used to test and validate Grafana Cloud Integrations](https://grafana.com/docs/grafana-cloud/what-are/integrations/).
+This repository contains various components used to test and validate [Grafana Cloud Integrations](https://grafana.com/docs/grafana-cloud/what-are/integrations/).

 **Please note, all components in this repository are meant for transient testing only, and are _not for production use!_**